Top 5 Worst Subdivisions in Warrensburg, Missouri

 So, let's dive in.

-Broad/Grover/Mitchell Block
+Broad/Grover/Mitchell block

 What's so bad about this Warrensburg subdivision?
 Well, for starters, the roofs here are old.